 Under s.
 168 of the Police Act, a person may make a "Service" or "Policy" complaint.
 Such a complaint may arise within a Public Trust complaint or be an independent complaint.
 A service or policy complaint are those regarding the quality of the police agency's service to the community or regarding the police agency's operating policies.
-Chart 5 shows the number of service and policy complaints received each year from 2017 to 2022.
-The Police Board received one Service and Policy complaint in 2022 Q1-Q3.
+Chart 5 shows the number of service and policy complaints received each year from 2018 to 2023.
+The Police Board received no Service and Policy complaints in 2023 Q1.